llajas/Terraform-Hyper-V-Alpine-Cluster/README.md

 # To-Do

-Pipe MAC addresses into the future 'metal.yml' file which is fed into the initial PxE container, allowing VM's to obtain custom bootstrap.
+~~Pipe MAC addresses into the future 'metal.yml' file which is fed into the initial PxE container, allowing VM's to obtain custom bootstrap.~~ - Addresses are now obtained from the state file and parsed out correctly to be pulled by the Ansible setup.
+Break parts up into modules